 A performance review is intended to provide students and faculty the opportunity to openly identify and discuss performance problems.
-The request for a performance review may be made to the attention of the Academic and Professional Standing Committee by any member of the social work program, by a practicum instructor, instructor, or a group of instructors in a course or courses in which the student is enrolled.
+The request for a performance review may be made to the attention of the Professional Standing Committee (PSC) by any member of the social work program, by a practicum instructor, instructor, or a group of instructors in a course or courses in which the student is enrolled.
 (For procedural details see Procedure for Requesting and Conducting a Professional Performance Review below.).
 A student who engages in any behavior identified as "behavior that may result in a student being considered for professional termination or other disciplinary action (i.e., probation, suspension)" may be subject to a Professional Performance Review.

-Academic and Professional Standing Committee Composition and Operation
+Professional Standing Committee Composition and Operation

-Each academic year at the annual Social Work Program Faculty and Professional Staff Retreat, the full program will select an Academic and Professional Standing Committee (APSC) for a term of one year.
+Every two years, the Social Work Program Faculty and Professional Staff will select a Professional Standing Committee (PSC) for a term of two years.
 The Committee itself will select the Committee chair.
-The MSW Program Chair may not be a member or chair of the committee.
+The Program Chairs may not be members or chair of the committee.
 The committee shall be composed of at least three faculty members.

-No regular Committee member may consider a case in which they are considered to have a conflict of interest, as determined by the MSW Program Chair.
-The chair will designate an alternate member(s) to consider a case in place of a regular Committee member deemed to have a conflict of interest or to fill the absence of a regular Committee member.
+No regular Committee member may consider a case in which they are considered to have a conflict of interest, as determined by the Program Chairs.
+The PSC chair will designate an alternate member(s) to consider a case in place of a regular Committee member deemed to have a conflict of interest or to fill the absence of a regular Committee member.
 If additional alternates are necessary, the Committee chair shall advise the MSW Program Chair who shall bring the issue to the full Program.

-The Academic and Professional Standing Committee is a Program level system for early detection of problems in academic or professional performance.
-The Academic and Professional Standing Committee will: 1) review criteria for performance review, 2) make recommendations to the Program for updates or changes to the review process, 3) receive requests for review of student performance, 4) review requests for review of student performance, and 5) make decisions on all reviewed requests.
+The Professional Standing Committee is a system for early detection of problems in academic or professional performance.
+The Professional Standing Committee will: 1) review criteria for performance review, 2) make recommendations to the Program for updates or changes to the review process, 3) receive requests for review of student performance, 4) review requests for review of student performance, and 5) make decisions on all reviewed requests.
 The committee may decide there is no basis for further action or that a specific student contract must be established for a probationary period before determining the need for further action.
 The contract will include problems to be solved, actions to be taken to solve the problems, a time period to carry out identified actions and re-evaluation of student performance, and consequences for noncompliance.
 The Committee will work with the student, their preceptor, and other relevant persons.
 In addition, the committee may make a final determination to terminate the student from the program for the following reasons: